 In 2012, there were over 720,000 motor vehicle thefts or approximately 230 stolen vehicles for every 100,000 inhabitants.
 That is a lot of stolen cars.
-Therefore, you should know you are not alone if your vehicle has been stolen, and it really doesn’t help to panic.
+Therefore, you should know you are not alone if your car was stolen.
+The best thing you can do now is not panic.
 Instead, take care of business.
 Even though it’s a stressful situation, handle the steps you need to take thoroughly and calmly so there are no mistakes or problems when processing your Car Insurance claim.
 The wrong information will only delay your payout.

 You can track your stolen vehicle if you had a Vehicle Tracking System (VTS) in your car before it was stolen.
 The VTS will give you the location of the car.
-You can also track your vehicle if it is chipped or has OnStar, Spy Tec, or some such GPS tracking device.
+You can also track your vehicle if it is chipped or has OnStar, Spy Tec or some other type of GPS tracking device.
 Another way to track down your car is using its VIN number.
-Craigslist has a VIN checker, and there are ways to check to see if your car has been purchased on websites like DMV’s AutoCheck, which will issue you a report on your car’s purchase history for under $50.
+Craigslist has a VIN checker, and there are ways to check to see if your car has been purchased on websites like DMV”s AutoCheck.
+This site will issue you a report on your car’s purchase history for under $50.

-You’d be surprised how long people will wait before alerting the authorities about their missing car.
-Some even go so far as to buy a new car before filing a police report, a terrible move because the owner of a missing vehicle is often the first suspect due to so many scams.
-We know you need to get around ASAP but the police may be able to track your car using security devices built just for this situation.
-If that fails, you’ll still need the police report.
+You’d be surprised at how long people wait before alerting the authorities about their missing vehicle.
+Some even buy a new car before filing a police report.
+No matter what the situation is, the first thing you need to do after your car was stolen is file a police report.
 In order for you to get any insurance money back, there must be proof of the crime.
-If you happen to call your insurance agent or carrier before filing a police report, they will tell you the same thing: Call the cops right away!
+If you call your insurance agent or carrier before filing a police report, they will tell you the same thing: Call the cops right away!
 Take the same steps if your car is still there but has been vandalized and/or damaged.
 For example, if your car stereo was stolen but the thief left the vehicle behind with a destroyed dashboard, you’ll still need a police report to file your insurance claim.